Tips to Handle Insurance Adjusters and Insurance Companies

 insurance companies insurance adjusters communicate properly personal injury attorney

-Insurance adjusters are trained in active listening – hearing the tone, the way you respond and the words you use – and are skilled at taking what you say to fit their version.
-Avoid saying things such as:
+Insurance adjusters are trained in active listening – hearing the tone, the way you respond, and the words you use – and are skilled at taking what you say to fit their version.
+Avoid phrases such as:

 • “I feel fine,” or implying that you were not hurt in the accident.
 You may feel fine at that moment in time; however, it can take hours, even days or weeks, for your injuries to appear and treatment may be required at a later date.

 • “I think…” This starts a conversation whereby you may be speculating.
-Stick to the basic facts, what you know is 100% accurate.
+Speculation can be twisted into inconsistencies so stick to the basic facts you know with certainty.

 • “They came out of nowhere,” begs the question, were you paying attention at the time of the accident or were you distracted by texting, talking on the phone, eating or another activity to take your eyes off the road?

-Best advice, obtain a personal injury lawyer who can handle all communications properly.
+Best advice, hire a personal injury lawyer who can handle all communications properly with the insurance company.
 Then, you don’t have to worry.
 All you need to say is, speak with my attorney.

 SERIOUSLY INJURED IN AN ACCIDENT?

-Having an attorney who is your advocate can offer you peace of mind during your recovery.
+Having an attorney who is your advocate can offer you peace of mind while you focus on healing.

 START YOUR FREE CASE EVALUATION TODAY